Book Contract Basics

 Out of Print

-Covers third parties, like heirs, executors, etc.
+Covers third parties, like heirs, executors, etc. to whom rights and royalties go in case of the author's death.

 Gives the author's literary agent the right to act on behalf of the author and the work with the publisher.